 Secret #1: Prevent Acne in the First Place

+Removing dark spots is a lot more difficult than preventing them in the first place.
 Yes, an overproduction of oil in the T-zone causes acne, but there might be things you are doing that are causing more.
 We already discussed keeping our hands off our faces, but when was the last time you washed your makeup brush?
 Makeup brushes lock in oil, bacteria, and old product when not cleaned weekly.
-In addition, dirty makeup brushes transfer the dirt and grime to your skin; yuck!
+In addition, dirty makeup brushes transfer dirt and grime to your skin; yuck!
 Watch Rita, MintPears’s Skincare Expert and Master Esthetician, show you how to clean your makeup brushes.

 Lowering our stress levels, eating a clean diet, and balancing our hormones are all ways to help prevent adult acne.
 Follow our step-by-step guide to preventing adult acne for clearer skin.

 Secret #2: Treat Acne and Dark Spots at the Same Time

 Many people make a mistake and only focus on removing dark spots, but it is essential to understand that a remedy for acne also needs attention.
 Sure, you can start lathering every cream on the market in hopes of removing dark spots on your forehead, but the patch of acne left untreated on your cheek will need a dark spot remedy soon.
 Certain products containing Benzoyl Peroxide, Salicylic Acid, and Retinol target acne and dark spots simultaneously, making them your skin’s champion.

 You can begin to make a difference in removing dark spots in just a few weeks with the help of a few over-the-counter ingredients we will explore below.